soemyatmin/public-chat-app-flutter/README.md

 ## Project Info

-The objective of this tutorial is to learn how to incorporate Firebase into our Flutter apps.
+This project is incorporate Firebase into our Flutter apps.
 We'll be using Firebase Cloud Firestore as well as the Firebase authentication package to equip our app with a cloud-based NoSQL database and secure authentication methods.

 ## Complete project GIF